mm6/InternetOfThingsCourse/projects/project3/Project3.md

 uint32_t ieee11073_from_float(float temperature) {
 	// This code is from the ARM mbed temperature demo:
 	// https://github.com/ARMmbed/ble/blob/master/ble/services/HealthThermometerService.h

-	// I'm pretty sure this only works for positive values of temperature, but that's OK for the health thermometer. uint8_t  exponent = 0xFE; // Exponent is -2 uint32_t mantissa = (uint32_t)(temperature * 100);
+	uint8_t  exponent = 0xFE; // Exponent is -2
+	uint32_t mantissa = (uint32_t)(temperature * 100);